Old Time Week Classes - July 15-21, 2018

 What IS old-time music?
 How is bluegrass different from old-time?
 What do terms such as “authenticity” and “revivalism” really mean?
-What are drop-thumb, frailing, clawhammer, two-finger, and rapping?
+What are drop-thumb, frailing, clawhammer, two-finger styles?
 Where are Galax, Clifftop, and Mount Airy?
-Can you dance a Tobacco Hill?
-What is a crooked fiddle tune?
-The answers to these and other such mysteries will all be revealed here.
-Focused presentations on “Bonaparte’s Retreat,” the Georgia Fiddle Contest of 1924, ‘Affrilachia,’ moonshining, and Marion Sumner will provide windows on the style and culture.
-Discussion, recordings, videos, and guest presentations will nurture an overview of the history and context of old-time ballads, fiddle tunes, hillbilly music, and string bands from the Skillet Lickers to Uncle Earl.
+How do you distinguish flatfooting, clogging, and buck dancing?
+What makes a crooked fiddle tune crooked?
+This class will ponder these mysteries while presenting a history and social context of old-time music.
+Focused presentations on “Bonaparte’s Retreat,” the Georgia Fiddle Contest of 1924, “Affrilachia,” and “Hillbilly” music will provide insight into the style and culture.
+Discussions with PowerPoint presentations, recordings, films, and guest presentations will nurture an overview of the history from the Skillet Lickers to the Onlies.
 (No class limit)

 SHAPE-NOTE SINGING (Ron Pen)

-We will engage in musical and social harmony through the recreation of a rural nineteenth-century singing school.
 Singing from the Sacred Harp tune book (1991 edition), which features intoxicating harmonizations written in a unique four-shape notation of triangles, squares, circles, and diamonds makes learning to read music easy and enjoyable.
-The class will also include background historical and social context.
-Songs from other tune book traditions will be explored, including the Southern Harmony, Christian Harmony, and the Kentucky Harmony.
+We’ll also cover background historical and social context.
+Songs from other tune book traditions will be explored, including the Southern Harmony, Christian Harmony, and the Shenandoah Harmony.
 The class will accommodate both total beginners and veteran singers.
 Books will be available to borrow for class use.
-At the end of the week, members of the class are invited and encouraged to participate in the seventh annual Swannanoa Singing with dinner on the grounds.
-This will be held on Saturday, July 27 from 10:00 AM-3:00 PM at the Warren Wilson College Pavilion.
+At the end of the week, members of the class are invited and encouraged to participate in the annual Swannanoa Singing with dinner on the grounds.
+This will be held on Saturday, July 21 from 10:00 AM-3:00 PM at the Warren Wilson College Pavilion.
 (No class limit)